Whose Rules – Part 2

 Back on the road, hitchhiking, wandering and fearful of getting hungry – he started to watch what birds ate and decided he could eat anything they could.
 New fruits that he made up names for existed on trees he had never seen before.
-Most were too bitter to eat, a few were sweet but crawling with grubs – it was tough sorting the good ones from the yucky ones but he slowly learnt.
+Most were too bitter to eat, a few were sweet but crawling with grubs – it was tough sorting the good ones from the yucky ones but he slowly learned.

 Lesson Learned: Free food isn’t always good food.

-Hot and weary, Bernie wandered into a country Pub for a Lemon Squash – they were always hand made and 1/2 the price of a Coke!
+Hot and weary, Beau wandered into a country Pub for a Lemon Squash – they were always hand made and 1/2 the price of a Coke!
 It was 4 o’clock and the farmers were drifting in for a beer or ten.
 He was jibed by the farmers as young and scrawny and in the hotel with all the big boys.
 One of them mocked him by asking if he was chasing work.
-As a form of automatic defence mechanism, Bernie declared his readiness to take on any task.
+As a form of automatic defense mechanism, Beau declared his readiness to take on any task.
 He was offered a job if he could beat ‘Ces’ at an arm-wrestle.
 Ces looked like he had been pushed out of his tree by his mother.
 Ugly as sin, filthy muscles bulging between pornographic tattoos and 3 days growth on his toothless face, Ces was the sort of guy that people walked out of their way to avoid confronting.

-Bernie had passed his first job interview with an ape.
+Beau had passed his first job interview with an ape.

 Lesson Learned: In the absence of sanity, bravado has a place.

-Bernie spun a similar yarn about his father being a few hours away, stranded, and that he was supposed to meet him here in town when he got the car fixed.
+Beau spun a similar yarn about his father being a few hours away, stranded, and that he was supposed to meet him here in town when he got the car fixed.
 He was told to meet the farmer outside the Pub at 6 am and they would give him some work.

-Bernie slept in an old truck that was missing its wheels and sitting in a lean-to shed at the back of the pub.
+Beau slept in an old truck that was missing its wheels and sitting in a lean-to shed at the back of the pub.
 Bird calls signified dawn and he was up and ready for work in 30 seconds.

 A beat up Ford Zephyr ute pulled up at the pub with another 2 workers already in the back.
 They all had various provisions with them and laughed at his schoolboy shorts.
 The job for the day was hay-carting.
 This involved tossing bales of hay from the field on to the back of a large flat-top truck.